 music stand/s (if required)

-Auditions are open to soloists and ensembles who are currently studying, or who have recently graduated, and would like to pursue a performance career in music.
-You will need to demonstrate the values of Concordia, including excellence in performance and technical musicianship as well as a desire to give back to the community.
+Auditions are open to soloists and ensembles who are approaching the end of their conservatoire studies, or who have recently graduated, and would like to pursue a performance career in music.
+You will need to demonstrate the values of Concordia, including excellence in performance and technical musicianship as well as a genuine desire to give back to the community.